acdh-oeaw/Teaching_CBS4DH/lectures/command_2.md

 We will work with Software Carpentry lesson [4.
 Pipes and filters](https://swcarpentry.github.io/shell-novice/04-pipefilter.html).

-You remember the `*` symbol from yesterdays lessen?
-There are more such tricks:

 We will be using some special characters that allow to search for undetermined characters:
 * `*` = zero or more undetermined characters
 * `?` = exactly one undetermined character